-VII.B.1.
-AAU National Championships and the AAU Junior Olympic Games, all Black Belt matches shall consist of three 90-second rounds with a 30-second rest between rounds.

-VII.B.2.
-Team Trials ONLY, all Black Belt matches shall consist of three two-minute rounds with a one-minute rest between rounds.

-VII.B.3.
-District and Regional competition, the tournament Directors have the option of scheduling two two-minute rounds with a 30-second rest between rounds or three 90-second rounds with a 30-second rest between rounds.
+- VII.B.1.
+AAU Team Trials and/or National Championship matches - VII.B.1.a.
+Youth (5-9), Mini-Cadet (10-11), Cadet (12-14) and Executive (33 and up) shall compete using three one-minute rounds with a 30-second rest - VII.B.1.b.
+Junior (15-17) Shall compete using three 90-second rounds with a 30-second rest - VII.B.1.c.
+Senior (18-32) Shall compete using three two-minute rounds with a 60-second rest - VII.B.3.
+For District and Regional competition, the tournament Directors have the option of using the times outlined above or using two two-minute rounds with a 30-second rest between rounds.
+Match times being used at local events must be specified on tournament flyer. - VII.C.

-VII.C.
 Advanced & Black Belts Combined.
-For Nationals Championships, when Red/Brown belts are combined with Black belts all matches shall consist of three, 90second rounds with a 30-second rest between rounds.
-When Red/Brown belts are combined with Black Belts at the District and Regional level, they will compete using the same duration guidelines as are being used for the Black Belt divisions for that event.
+For Nationals Championships, when Red/Brown belts are combined with Black belts all matches shall consist the match time for the Black Belts at that event.. - VII.D.

-VII.D.
 Rest Time between Semi-Final and Final Match.
 Competitors shall be allowed at least two-minutes rest between semi-final and final matches.